swirszcz-adrian/Tank-Controller/README.md

     └── srv                                   # Contains all custom services

 # Dependencies and instalation
 This project was originally created on Raspbian Legacy OS and ROS Noetic.
-Other operating systems should work, as long as you install **[WiringPi](http://wiringpi.com/)** library, which is used for communication with display and IMU over GPIO pins.
+Other operating systems should work, as long as you install **[WiringPi (http://wiringpi.com/)** library, which is used for communication with display and IMU over GPIO pins and I2C bus.

 Other dependencies include basic ROS packages (roscpp, rospy, std_msgs, message_generartion) and:
 - [Serial package](http://wjwwood.io/serial/)